the-coding-pie/notes_app/README.md

 # Backend Setup

-To start/activate the Backend API server:
+To setup and start/activate the Backend API server, do the following:

 - `cd notes_app/backend/backend/`